October 18th, 2017

 A tight labor market and an increasingly choosy candidate pool are creating a sense of urgency among employers to hire quickly.
 If they don’t increase hiring efficiency, they risk losing top talent to their competitors.
 As unemployment continues to drop, candidates have additional career options and are more willing to leave their jobs for what appear to be greener pastures.
 This exodus of qualified professionals can be expensive—and stressful—for all companies involved.
 So, who are the most eligible candidates, and how are businesses quickly engaging with them?

 Millennials will make up 75% of the global workforce by 2025.
 Successfully hiring this soon-to-be majority of the workforce has become the main focus of Best-in-Class companies.
 Members of this generation, who are beginning to demand more interview feedback, a quicker hiring decision, and a faster onboarding process, are changing the way employers interact with candidates.

 KPMG recently conducted a survey of 400 new graduates applying for a graduate job at a UK firm.
-The survey revealed that the wait time to hear the outcome of an interview and the length of the recruitment process annoyed more than one-third of respondents.
+The survey revealed that the wait time to hear the outcome of an interview and the long hiring process process annoyed more than one-third of respondents.
 The top complaints of Millennial job seekers were as follows:

 - No feedback offered if they didn’t land the job (55% of respondents)